SORTEE-Github-Hackathon/main-website/content/docs/example/topics/visualizing-data-and-results.md

 ---
 # Visualizing Data and Results

-This document serves as a place holder for content that will be collaboratively created at Hackathon. [link to hack.md doc]()
+This document serves as a place holder for content that will be collaboratively created at Hackathon. [link to Collaborative Google Doc](https://docs.google.com/document/d/1c5tjMJFY8EiuWBNx69Hrwy-ldOGnJFhdZ-1gYsF5xxA/edit?usp=sharing)

 ## Presentation of the breakout room topic